Luke Frederick

-Early Life, education and career
+Early life, education and career

 Frederick grew up in Eagle Lake, Minnesota, and earned a B.S. in corrections from the Minnesota State University, Mankato.

 Frederick has worked in the healthcare industry and was also a member of the National Civilian Community Corps.
 He worked at the Saint Peter Regional Treatment Center for 17 years.

 Minnesota House of Representatives

 Frederick was elected to the Minnesota House of Representatives in 2020 and was reelected in 2022.
 He first ran after three-term DFL incumbent Jack Considine announced he would not seek reelection.

-During the 2021-22 legislative session, Frederick served as vice chair of the Behavioral Health Policy Division of the Human Services Finance and Policy Committee.
-In 2023, he was appointed to serve as an assistant majority leader.
 Frederick is the vice chair of the Human Services Policy Committee and sits on the Agriculture Finance and Policy, Elections Finance and Policy, and Judiciary Finance and Civil Law Committees.
+He also has served as an assistant majority leader since 2023.
+From 2021 to 2022, Frederick served as vice chair of the Behavioral Health Policy Division of the Human Services Finance and Policy Committee.